vdsau/Simple-Interpreter-JavaScript/README.md

 # Description
   Simple code interpreter on JavaScript.

-  Paarse code and displaying results in tables.
+  Parse code and displaying results in tables.

   Enter code in textfield, then press green button to interpret.